-We may need to share our residents' and relatives' data with third parties including third-party service providers.
+We may need to share our people's data with third parties including third-party service providers.

-We require third parties to respect the security of our residents' and relatives' data and to treat it in accordance with the law.
+We require third parties to respect the security of our people's data and to treat it in accordance with the law.

-We may transfer our residents' and relatives' personal information outside the EU.
+We may need to transfer our people's personal information outside the EU.
 If we do, they can expect a similar degree of protection in respect of their personal information.

-Why might we share our residents' and relatives' personal information with third parties?
+Why might we share our people's personal information with third parties?

-We will share our residents' and relatives' personal information with third parties where required by law or where we have a legitimate interest in doing so.
+We will share our people's personal information with third parties where required by law or where we have a legitimate interest in doing so.

-Which third-party service providers process our residents' and relatives' personal information?
+Which third-party service providers process our people's personal information?